Gut Health

 You’ve Got a "Second Brain" and You Need to Pay Attention to It about ComfortPro

-It’s now well recognized that the large and diverse population of microbes that inhabit our lower digestive tract — the gut microbiota — send signals to the brain to affect its function, activities and behavior.
+It’s now well recognized that the large and diverse population of microbes that inhabit our lower digestive tract — the gut microbiota — sends signals to the brain to affect its function, activities, and behavior.
 These signals influence memory, mood, and cognition.

 Surprising as it may seem, the health of your intestines could very well determine your risk for a great many neurological and other conditions, which is why keeping the gut in good shape has become a key aspect of a healthy lifestyle.